 Hiring a campervan to explore Australia is really the best way to see this vast and amazing country.
 Choosing who you travel with, booking your campervan and deciding where you’d like to go are the first steps.
 The next step is deciding what do you take with you on the road.
-As travellers we get pretty darn good at our packing skills (see our blog on lightening your load).
+As travellers we get pretty darn good at our packing skills.
 You become pretty brutal, chucking away anything that isn’t necessary.
 With your personal luggage sorted, you’re going to need to pick up a few extra bits and bobs to ensure that your roadtrip is smooth sailing…

 There’s nothing worse than a campervan full of hungry road trippers waiting until they pass the next servo.
 Make sure you stock up on plenty of water and non-perishable foods like chips, biscuits and nuts.
 This will help keep hunger pangs at bay and driver and passengers happy.
 If you’ve got a stove to cook on in your campervan, even better!
 You can save heaps of money by cooking in your camper.
 A lot of campervans have fridges in them too, keeping your food fresher for longer.